veermanav09/trendigowebsite/README.md

-# Welcome to your Lovable project
+# Welcome to my SMMA website project

 ## Project info

 **URL**: https://lovable.dev/projects/3e9a0abe-36e6-4bb9-83c2-0a4b80a64e90

-## How can I edit this code?
+## How can you edit this code?

-There are several ways of editing your application.
+There are several ways of editing this project.

 **Use Lovable**